apeman/awesome_computer_science/README.md

 - [ ] **Why learning multiple languages is a good thing?**
     - It gives you the idea of what works best in one language and what it lacks which others have.
-    - I started exploring multiple languages because I read that in a Google code competetion, somebody used 21 diffferent languages.
-    - Some suggested Languages to try.
+    - Some suggested Languages to try :
     - [ ] Go
     - [ ] R or Julia
     - [ ] Nim